 The inner upper trigram Li (clinging, fire) represented by line 4 denotes weaponry which here refers to hunting, and the pheasant.
 Line 4 also represents the upper trigram Xun, the chicken, and the inner lower trigram Dui (joy, the marsh), the goat, respectively.

-Commentary on the image: (Line 4 is) acquiring three kinds (of game while hunting) in the field, (signifying that) merit has been achieved.
+Commentary on the image: While hunting in the field line 4 acquires three kinds of game, signifying merit has been achieved.

-Enlightenment through six four: do what is assigned and share what has been achieved (as the internal reform, still underway is now exposed.).
+Enlightenment through six four: do what is assigned and share what has been achieved (as the internal reform still underway is now exposed.).
 Regret will be gone as one resumes the internal reform.
 The effect appears from the inside to the outside.
 Three kinds of game are caught in the hunt, signifying that the internal reform is successful and benefits all people.
-The hexagram that appears while this line is activated is Gou (44), to meet, where the wind blows under the sky reaching everywhere, symbolising that the order, issued by a female ruler, has an extensive effect.
+The hexagram that appears when this line is fully activated is Gou (44), to meet, where the wind blows under the sky reaching everywhere, symbolising that the order, issued by the successor female ruler (line 1), has an extensive effect.

 The 5th line

-Text: To persist is auspicious; regret will be gone, (and) nothing is unfavourable.
-(There is) no beginning but an ending.
-Three days before Geng (i.e. the seventh stem of the ten Heavenly stems), (and) three days after Geng, (which is of) auspiciousness.
+To persist is auspicious; regret will be gone, and nothing is unfavourable.
+There is no beginning but an ending; three days before Geng (i.e. the 7th stem of the ten Heavenly stems), and three days after Geng, which is of auspiciousness.